Skip to content

 C_FindObjectsFinal(session1);

-Variable set to 1search system: uses the search system for large numbers of objects per user.
+Variable set to 1: uses the search system for large quantities of objects per user.

 Searches for quantities greater than 512 objects, but does not allow other calls to be made using the same session during a search operation.